pablo14/genetic-algorithm-feature-selection/README.md

 It uses a custom fitness function for binary-class classification.
 Please modify it to use in other scenarios.

-You can find a gentle explanation of GA at [Feature Selection using Genetic Algorithms in R](https://blog.datascienceheroes.com/feature-selection-using-genetic-algorithms-in-r/)
+This sctipt is realated to the blog post: [Feature Selection using Genetic Algorithms in R](https://blog.datascienceheroes.com/feature-selection-using-genetic-algorithms-in-r/).

 # How to run the example?